christianloring/dnd_creator/README.md

 - [ ] API Development - RESTful API with proper documentation
 - [ ] Background Jobs - Sidekiq for heavy processing (PDF generation, etc.)
 - [ ] File Upload/Management - S3 integration for images/documents

+---

+This is a personal project built for learning and portfolio purposes.
+The fantasy classes and mechanics are inspired by tabletop RPGs but use original content to avoid trademark issues.